Dag Hammarskjöld: Depictions in music and popular culture

-The Australian-British composer Malcolm Williamson, Master of the Queen's Music, wrote his Hammarskjöld Portrait for soprano and string orchestra in 1974.
+In 1974, the Australian-British composer Malcolm Williamson, Master of the Queen's Music, wrote his Hammarskjöld Portrait for soprano and string orchestra.
 The text was taken from Vägmärken, and the work's first performance took place on 30 July 1974, at a Royal Albert Hall Proms Concert, with the soprano Elisabeth Söderström, and the BBC Symphony Orchestra conducted by John Pritchard.

+In 1985, Hammerskjöld was one of the names mentioned in the "I Belong to a Culture" speech in Larry Kramer's play The Normal Heart, where the protagonist includes him in a list of 24 historical gay figures.

-In the 2016 film The Siege of Jadotville, depicting the events of the Congo Crisis, in the movie, his plane is purposely shot down by an unidentified fighter jet plane.
-Hammarskjöld is played by fellow Swede Mikael Persbrandt.
+In the 2016 film The Siege of Jadotville, depicting the events of the Congo Crisis, Hammarskjöld's plane (incorrectly a DC-4) is purposely shot down by a fighter jet only used by American forces at the time (it's likely this was for production reasons, just as a DC-4 stood in for the DC-6).
+Hammarskjöld is played by fellow Swede, Mikael Persbrandt.

+Also in 2016, the 1961 Ndola Transair Sweden DC-6 crash was featured in Canadian TV series Mayday (S15, E5), "Deadly Mission" and Air Crash Investigation Special Report (S3, E3), "VIP on Board".
+Peter James Howarth portrayed Hammarskjöld.

+In 2023, Persbrandt again played the eponymous politician, in the film Hammarskjöld, directed by Per Fly.
+The film received negative reviews for glossing over its Congo Crisis controversies.